-In this guide, I break down every aspect about this CNC, to help you decide whether this is the right machine for you.
+In this guide, I break down every aspect of this CNC, to help you decide whether this is the right machine for you.

 Bantam Tools Desktop CNC Milling Machine Review

-For this review, I considered the performance of the machine on various parameters like size, material capability, aluminum milling, software, ease of use, community, and customer support among others.
+For this review, I considered the performance of the Bantam desktop CNC on various parameters like size, material capability, aluminum milling, software, ease of use, community, and customer support among others.

-This cutting area is close to the 8"x 8" offered by the Nomad 3 CNC by Carbide 3D, which is a competitor to the Bantam CNC.
+This cutting area is close to the 8"x 8" offered by the Nomad 3 CNC from Carbide 3D, which is a competitor to the Bantam CNC.

-With its small footprint, you can comfortably fit it on most desks and store it inside a shelf when not in use making it a perfect fit for classrooms and labs.
+With its small footprint, you can comfortably fit it on most desks and store it on a shelf when not in use, making it a perfect fit for classrooms and labs.

 One quirk I noticed was that a stepper motor sticks outside from the side of the machine, which could have been avoided in the design.

-This mill is capable of processing 3D parts with materials like aluminum, brass, copper, acrylic, Delrin, hardwoods, and plastics.
+This mill is capable of processing 3D parts from materials like aluminum, brass, copper, acrylic, Delrin, hardwoods, and plastics.

 While it can mill several materials, aluminum milling is the most useful application of this CNC.

-Due to the relatively small work area, it's not intended for woodworkers who usually work with large materials.
+Due to the relatively small work area, it's not intended for woodworkers who usually work with large workpieces.

 When traversing, this desktop mill can hit a maximum speed of 250 ipm which is quite impressive.

-You can make small 2D designs on steel by engraving, but it is not the ideal router to cut steel efficiently.
+You can engrave small 2D designs on steel, but it is not the ideal router to cut steel efficiently.